bundle

 The bundle generate

 command is provided as a convenience to autogenerate resource configuration.
-However, when this configuration is included in the bundle and deployed, it creates a new resource and does not update the existing resource unless bundle deployment bind
+However, when this job or pipeline configuration is included in the bundle and deployed, it creates a new resource and does not update the existing resource unless bundle deployment bind

 command as follows: